 A healthy diet will keep blood sugar levels balanced.

-Your vet will almost certainly recommend changing your pet's diet to something that's higher in fiber and proteins, lower in sugars and fats, and one which contains more complex carbohydrates (those which are digested more slowly).
+Your vet will almost certainly recommend changing your pet's diet to something that's higher in fibre and proteins, lower in sugars and fats, and one which contains more complex carbohydrates (those which are digested more slowly).

 He may also recommend that you feed your dog several small meals throughout the day, instead of one or two main meals each day, to avoid sugar spikes.